Tlhaku/iTaxi-Finder/README.md

 Navigate to `http://localhost:3000` in a browser to view the map with routes.
 Click a route to see fare, hand signals, stops and time information.

-### Adding custom routes
+### Editing and adding routes

 Routes are stored in `data/routes.json`.
+To change an existing route, edit this file directly and adjust fields such as `stops`, `fare` or the `path` array of `[lat, lng]` points.
+Refresh the browser (or restart the server) to see the changes.

-To add a route without editing files, send a POST request:
+To add a brand new route without touching files, send a POST request:

 ```bash
 curl -X POST http://localhost:3000/api/routes \